 Sealed with the Holy Spirit

 Spiritual life is restored when the Holy Spirit joins with and permanently seals man’s spirit (Eph.1:13).
-At this point two spirits have become one, “…he that is joined unto the Lord is one spirit” (1 Cor.
+At this point two spirits become one, “…he that is joined unto the Lord is one spirit” (1 Cor.
 6:17) “…so is everyone that is born of the Spirit” (John 3:8).

 As we have previously learned in prior segments, the new believer is now supernaturally removed from Adam and placed, “in Christ” thereby uniting him to Jesus’ death, burial and resurrection, (co-crucifixion) (Gal.2:20, Rom.6:3-6).
-[Additional info. see segment entitled “Co-crucifixion”]
+[Additional information see segment entitled “Co-crucifixion”]

 In summary, upon salvation man’s SPIRIT is quickened, his SOUL is redeemed, cut free from his dying BODY which shall be exchanged for a glorified body at the rapture, (Phil.
 3:21, 1Thess.4:15-17).

 One Person Two Opposing Nature

 Due to the second birth, every born-again believer truly is a “new creature in Christ”, sealed with the Holy Spirit, possessing a “divine nature” (“new man”), “Christ in you, the hope of glory” (Col. 1:27).

 However, our old fleshly nature, (“old man”) which is opposed to God is not eradicated upon salvation… unfortunately, he remains alive and active.